 Think of your period as your monthly check-in.
 You should have it, it should be painless, with little to no impact on your daily routine.
 Yet, this isn’t how it goes for so many of us.
 Sometimes I only feel like I get one good week a month after all is said and done.
 As a whole, we need to be checking in with ourselves as athletes and women participating in high-intensity fitness, that things are in working order.

 Most, if not all of my friends are on birth control in some form.
 While I totally understand the need for this I do not understand the absence of a period, for any reason.
 Studies show that women who lead sedentary lives tend to experience long and painful periods.
-On the opposite end of the spectrum women, who participate in high-intensity exercise or have a body fat less than 22% experience amenorrhea- or the absence of a period.
+On the opposite end of the spectrum women, who participate in high-intensity exercise or have a body fat of less than 22% experience amenorrhea- or the absence of a period.
 Neither situation is ideal.
+We're going to discuss if you should be exercising during your period and what is going on with your body during that time.

 Should You CrossFit On Your Period?